tessercat/daoistic-book/daodejing/38/english.md

 The highly moral do nothing
 and expect nothing,
-and when the least moral do something, they expect something in return.
+but when the least moral do something, they expect something in return.

 When the truly kind do something,